+A Pap smear test is a screening test to collect and microscopically examine cells taken from the cervix and cervical canal.
 The Pap smear is a screening test for cervical cancer.
-Cells scraped from the opening of the cervix are examined under a microscope.
+Cells that are scraped from around the opening of the cervix and from the cervical canal are examined under a microscope.
 The cervix is the lower part of the uterus that opens in the vagina.

 A Pap smear may cause some discomfort, similar to menstrual cramps.
 You may also feel some pressure during the exam.
 You may bleed a little bit after the test.